What is Rooted in Jesus?

 Rooted in Jesus is normally introduced to a whole diocese or area, at the invitation of the bishop or denominational leader, by a team of ministers from the UK and Africa.
 Because Rooted in Jesus is as much a method as a course, this has proved the best way of establishing it effectively.
 Groups are led by pastors, evangelists or catechists, and newly commissioned lay leaders, both men and women.
 Many of these groups have seen people becoming Christians, experiencing answered prayer, deepening their commitment to one another and to the church, and living changed lives.
 There is a companion Rooted in Jesus Junior course for use in Sunday Schools.

-Now in use in many African countries, Rooted in Jesus was originally created in 2002 as part of the link relationship between Holy Trinity in Leicester Diocese and the Diocese of Mt Kilimanjaro in Tanzania, at the request of Revd Stanley Hotay, then diocesan missioner and now the bishop.
-Rooted in Jesus was edited by Revd Dr Alison Morgan, working with a team of clergy, teachers and small group leaders from Leicester with experience of living and ministering in Africa.
-Over the last 16 years Rooted in Jesus has spread to over 80 dioceses and networks in 16 African countries; we estimate that over 100,000 people have been involved in groups.
+Now in use in many African countries, Rooted in Jesus was originally created in 2002 by Roger and Alison Morgan as part of the link relationship between Leicester Diocese and the Diocese of Mt Kilimanjaro in Tanzania, at the request of Stanley Hotay, then diocesan missioner and now the bishop.

-Rooted in Jesus is endorsed by the Anglican Communion and published and supported by The Mathetes Trust, a UK registered charity.
-The Director of the Mathetes Trust is Canon Roger Morgan, and our trustees are Revd Mike Cotterell and Revd Andrew Evans.
+Rooted in Jesus is published and supported by The Mathetes Trust, a UK registered charity.
 Mathetes is the New Testament word for ‘disciple,’ and the core purpose of the Mathetes Trust is to help promote a culture of discipleship and disciple-making.
-Rooted in Jesus is overseen by Alison Morgan.
+The Director of the Mathetes Trust is Canon Roger Morgan, and our trustees are Revd Mike Cotterell and Canon Andrew Evans.
+Rooted in Jesus is edited and overseen by Dr Alison Morgan, who is also the author of the various training materials which are used to introduce and support the programme.
+The UK Rooted in Jesus administrator is Jessica Lewin.

 How does Rooted in Jesus work?